 Before I kept a neat & tidy house, I thought that the name of the game was DEEP cleaning and doing chores on certain days of the week.

-If I had to say what the two MOST IMPORTANT things you can do to make your house SEEM tidy when visitors come, it’s this:
+If I had to say what the two MOST IMPORTANT things you can do on a regular basis to make your house SEEM tidy when visitors come, it’s this easy daily cleaning schedule:

 - Stay on top of the dishes – I say DISHES because that’s a visible thing and when I have a clean sink without any dishes in it and then have scrubbed it down so no food is in it, I feel better about the cleanliness of my home.
 Plus, food in the sink will quickly stink up your kitchen!
 So that’s another reason this is important.

 - Pick up clutter throughout the day – I don’t know about you, but clutter seems to float around our house.
 The kids deposit random things in random places….I’ll come in the door and lay down everything I’m carrying on the kitchen counter…the dog will play with his toys and leave them everywhere… If I pick up things throughout the day, this never piles up into a huge situation I can’t get control of.
 I promise taking this step will make the BIGGEST difference in how clean your home feels!
 And it probably takes less than 15 total minutes each day to handle this.

 When bigger messes happen, I take care of them immediately….like the time when the dog chewed up an entire pack of toilet paper. 🙂

 Luckily those messes don’t occur every single day, but because I’m in general on top of the household cleaning tasks, I can handle those just fine.

 What do you think?
 Does this sound like a reasonable routine to you?
 What would you do differently?
 Do you prefer to follow a monthly cleaning schedule instead?

 For my complete guide to managing your home Check out my Home Management Success Kit here >>